protocol/research-website/README.md

 # Procedures below not yet implemented

-The website is currently (during the development phase) deploying to netlify, and will be configured to deploy to IPFS when ready.
+The website is currently (during the development phase) deploying to netlify (https://pl-research.netlify.com/), and will be configured to deploy to IPFS when ready to launch.

 ## Usage